 Basically, we take things destined to be recycled, but instead of sending them to the recycling bin, we give them new functionality.

-I must confess that I am quite delighted with this lifestyle, and now I spend my time watching videos of ideas in 5 minutes for everything because, in addition to clothes, it can also work for the garden and other spaces.
+I must confess that I am quite delighted with this lifestyle.
+I spend my time watching 5-minute video ideas for everything because, in addition to clothes, it can also work for a garden and other spaces.

 What is upcycling in fashion?

 It works as a new recycling trend, and at the same time, it seeks to introduce recycling into our habits as a common act.
 Remember those extravagant dresses from Lady Gaga?
 They were quite striking.
 Well, she is governed by this premise.
 This technique opens up a new type of more conscious consumption because we discover the fact that utility and value are greater.
 We will start to extend the useful life of the things we have at home.
 The idea is to give a second life to all products instead of throwing them away.
 Imagination is our limit!

 Why Start Upcycling?

 This question is somewhat complicated, and at the same time easy to answer because it can generate controversy.
 Fast fashion is all about the rotation of our garments, which will only work in our wardrobe for a limited time.

 But, fashion has shown us that at some point everything comes back.
 Sadly, this is a huge contributor to problems.

 Fast fashion encourages excessive consumption based on this premise: buy, use, throw away.